SLSfEi/docker-stack/docs/README.md

 # Configurations
 The configuration file `driver_config.ini` is based on `config.ini` from [SLSfEi/scan-provider-cpp](https://github.com/SLSfEi/scan-provider-cpp)

 **Note:** Current configuration is set to build for Raspberry Pi 4.
-If you want to build for other platform, please change build argument `BUILDPLATFORM` accordingly.
+If you want to build for other platform, please change build argument `BUILDPLATFORM` in `docker-compose.yml` accordingly.